fatimaqais/art-of-cooking/README.md

 - [Google Fonts](https://fonts.google.com/)- Google fonts was used to get the font style for this app.
 - [Am I responsive](https://ui.dev/amiresponsive)- This was used to test the responsiveness of the site.
 - [python-slugify](https://pypi.org/project/python-slugify) - Generates slug fields from unicode strings.
-- [Summernote](https://pypi.org/project/django-summernote/) - A Django package that adds a text editor to text field so user can have more options to hoow their tzt is styled and displayed.
+- [Summernote](https://pypi.org/project/django-summernote/) - A Django package that adds a text editor to text field so user can have more options to hoow their text is styled and displayed.